MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 Connection strings specify to which Application Insights resource your instrumented application should send telemetry data.
 A connection string is composed of multiple settings, each represented as a key-value pair and separated by semicolons.
 This consolidated configuration method simplifies the setup process by eliminating the need for multiple proxy settings.

 > [!IMPORTANT]
-> The connection string contains an ikey, which is a unique identifier used by the ingestion service to associate telemetry to a specific Application Insights resource. ***Ikey unique identifiers aren't security tokens or security keys.***
+> The connection string contains an ikey, which is a unique identifier used by the ingestion service to associate telemetry to a specific Application Insights resource. ***Ikey unique identifiers aren't security tokens or security keys, and aren't considered secrets.***
 >
 > If you want to protect your Application Insights resource from misuse, the ingestion endpoint provides authenticated telemetry ingestion options based on [Microsoft Entra ID](azure-ad-authentication.md#microsoft-entra-authentication-for-application-insights).